hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

     ![Subset Evaluation Measures](https://github.com/hanhanwu/Hanhan_CyberSecurity_DataScience/blob/master/subset%20evaluation%20measures.png)
 * Summarized anomaly detection methods
 ![anomaly detection methods](https://github.com/hanhanwu/Hanhan_CyberSecurity_DataScience/blob/master/anomaly%20detection%20methods.png)
+* AIS - Artificial Immune System
+  * The idea is inspired by human immune system, the way it detects anomalies to protect our health
+  * [An overview of AIS][40]
+    * <b>It has the pseudo code of somemajor algorithms in AIS</b>, also relevant papers, one did a real-time detection
+  * [Artificial immune system based on interval type-2 fuzzy set paradigm][38]
+    * [More about type-2 fuzzy sets][39]

 * <b>Public Cyber Datasets</b>
   * [KDD][13]: it is an intrusion detection benchmark dataset.